nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * tomorrow

 Example:
-* `add Buy apple juice d/010117 s/08:00 e/10:00 m/Lok out for snacks`
+* `add Buy apple juice d/010117 s/08:00 e/10:00 m/Look out for snacks`
 <img src="images/add.png" width="600">

 ## Finding a Task: `find`
 Finds tasks whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> The search is not case sensitive, the order of the keywords does not matter, only the name is searched, and tasks matching at least one keyword will be returned (i.e. `OR` search).
+> The search is not case sensitive, the order of the keywords does not matter, as only the name is searched.
+Tasks matching at least one keyword will be returned (i.e. `OR` search).

 Example:
 * `find juice`
 <img src="images/find.png" width="600">

 ## Deleting a Task : `delete`
-Deletes a specified task or tasks from the task manager.
-Irreversible.<br>
+Deletes a specified task or tasks from the task manager.<br>
 Format: `delete INDEX [MORE INDECIES]`

 > Deletes the tasks at the specified `INDEX` or indecies.